I'm calling the PC Luna here because Moon is a stupid name.

 Hau had always loved pokemon for as long as he could remember.

 The litten, rowlet, and popplio were like a second family to him.
 When you need to give pokemon out every year, you have to keep a good stock.
 Hala oversaw their care himself to make sure they were always in perfect condition, as befitting the sacred creatures.
 He always brought Hau along, even before he could walk.
 "One day you'll have to do this yourself, after all!" he boomed, his face as radiant as the sun.

 Hau had just smiled, not understanding what he really meant, and watched the pokemon run and play until they flopped down in the sun to sleep, endlessly fascinated by their movements.
 "Look at him," the villagers would all croon every time he fed one.
 "He'll be such a great trainer when he grows up!"
 Sometimes the pokemon would get sick, so Hau read about medicines and treatment.
-Hala beamed with pride whenever he helped – he was always able to calm the pained creatures down and give them the medicine even when they fought everyone else.
+Hala beamed with pride whenever he helped – he was always able to calm the pained creatures down and give them the medicine even when they fought with everyone else.
 He was a natural, they said.

 On his birthday, Hala gave him more pokemon books – about battling.
 "Oh, I just know you'll be great!" the neighbors told him when he visited, beaming.
 "You're Hala's kid, after all!"
 Truth be told, Hau liked the ecology books better.
 But Hau loved pokemon and pokemon loved battling, so Hau learned how to battle.